offbynull/offbynull.github.io/docs/data/learn/Calculus/input/input.md

 * `{bm} sum of cubes` - Cubic expressions that follow the pattern `{kt} a^3+b^3`.
 Sum of cubes factor as `{kt} a^3+b^3 = (a+b)(a^2-ab+b^2)`.

 * `{bm} polynomial division` - A process that breaks a polynomial into two factors, given that one of the factors is already known.
+The process works similarly to long division in that you're dividing the polynomial by that known factor to determine the other factor.
 For example, consider the polynomial `{kt} 2x^3+x^2-6x-8`.
 If you already know that `{kt} (x-2)` is a factor, you can divide the polynomial by that known factor to determine the other factor:

   ```
                  2x^2  + 5x  + 4